Sending Domain Setup

-Often, the domain is the same as your company website - for example, google.com.
+Often, the domain is the same as your company website - for example, companyname.com.
 You’re free, however, to use any domain address, as long as you can prove its ownership.
-For that reason, you won’t be able to add to Mailtrap public domains such as gmail.com or hotmail.com.
+Note that you won’t be able to add public domains to Mailtrap.

-You can add multiple domains as well as subdomains to Mailtrap.
+You can, however, add multiple domains as well as subdomains.
 A common practice is to send, for example, transactional emails from transactional.mailtrap.io and marketing messages from marketing.mailtrap.io.
 Each subdomain needs to be added to Mailtrap separately.

 To successfully pass verification, you must add five records to your domain’s DNS: